 In this video, we'll show how to select visible cells only.
-This is useful when you've hidden rows or columns and want to work only with cells that are actually visible.

 By default when you select a range of cells in Excel, hidden cells are also selected.
 This means any data in hidden rows or columns is included when you copy a selection.
 Chances are, that's not what you want.
 In this video, we'll show you how to work with visible cells only.